-This course provides the student with the opportunity to enhance his or her learning through the practice of paramedicine in health care environments such as the Emergency Department, Respiratory Therapy, and Operating Room, with actual patients under the supervision of clinical preceptors.
-Students will also participate in multidisciplinary high-fidelity human patient simulator experiences as a part of this course.
-Successful completion of this course requires the student to meet all clinical competency requirements at the paramedic level as defined by WI DHS EMS.
+Enhance your learning through the practice of paramedicine in health care environments such as the Emergency Department, Respiratory Therapy, and Operating Room, with actual patients under the supervision of clinical preceptors.
+Participate in multidisciplinary high-fidelity human patient simulator experiences.
+Successful completion of this course requires you to meet all clinical competency requirements at the paramedic level as defined by WI DHS EMS.
 Co-requisites are required with this course and are specific to the Paramedic daytime or evening track.

-This course provides the student with the opportunity to enhance his or her learning through the practice of paramedicine in health care environments such as the Emergency Department, Trauma-Life Support Center, Burns Center, and Cardiac Cath Labs, with actual patients under the supervision of clinical preceptors.
-Students will also participate in multidisciplinary high-fidelity human patient simulator experiences as a part of this course.
-Successful completion of this course requires the student to meet all clinical competency requirements at the paramedic level as defined by WI DHS EMS.
-Co-requisites are required with this course and are specific to the Paramedic davtime or evening track.
+Enhance your learning through the practice of paramedicine in health care environments such as the Emergency Department, Trauma-Life Support Center, Burns Center, and Cardiac Cath Labs, with actual patients under the supervision of clinical preceptors.
+Participate in multidisciplinary high-fidelity human patient simulator experiences.
+Successful completion of this course requires you to meet all clinical competency requirements at the paramedic level as defined by WI DHS EMS.
+Co-requisites are required with this course and are specific to the Paramedic daytime or evening track.

-This course provides the student with the opportunity to enhance his or her learning through the practice of paramedicine in health care environments such as the Emergency Department, Pediatric Care, and Birthing Centers, with actual patients under the supervision of clinical preceptors.
-Students will also participate in multidisciplinary high-fidelity human patient simulator experiences as a part of this course.
-Successful completion of this course requires the student to meet all clinical competency requirements at the paramedic level as defined by WI DHS EMS.
+Enhance your learning through the practice of paramedicine in health care environments such as the Emergency Department, Pediatric Care, and Birthing Centers, with actual patients under the supervision of clinical preceptors.
+Participate in multidisciplinary high-fidelity human patient simulator experiences.
+Successful completion of this course requires you to meet all clinical competency requirements at the paramedic level as defined by WI DHS EMS.
 Co-requisites are required with this course and are specific to the Paramedic daytime or evening track.

-Paramedic Field Internship
+EMS 10531928 Paramedic Field Internship 3 Credits/Units

-This course provides the student with the opportunity to enhance his or her learning through the practice of paramedicine and EMS Operations in the field environment with actual patients under the supervision of an approved paramedic preceptor.
-Successful completion of this course requires the student to meet all clinical and field competency requirements at the paramedic level as defined by WI DHS EMS.
+Enhance your learning through the practice of paramedicine and EMS Operations in the field environment with actual patients under the supervision of an approved paramedic preceptor.
+Successful completion of this course requires you to meet all clinical and field competency requirements at the paramedic level as defined by WI DHS EMS.
 Co-requisites are required with this course and are specific to the Paramedic daytime or evening track.

-This course provides the student with the opportunity to enhance his or her learning through the practice of paramedicine in field and health care environment experiences with actual patients under the supervision of instructors or approved preceptors.
-Students may also have the opportunity to participate in formal high-fidelity human patient simulator experiences as a part of this course.
-Corequisites are required with this course and are specific to the Paramedic davtime or evening track.
+Enhance your learning through the practice of paramedicine in field and health care environment experiences with actual patients under the supervision of instructors or approved preceptors.
+Participate in formal high-fidelity human patient simulator experiences as a part of this course.
+Co-requisites are required with this course and are specific to the Paramedic daytime or evening track.